vaisest/caesura/README.md

 Configuration options are sourced first from the command line arguments, then from a configuration file.

-By default the application loads `config.json` from the current working directory, but this can be overridden with the `--config-path <CONFIG_PATH>` cli argument.
+By default the application loads `config.json` from the current working directory, but this can be overridden with the `--config <CONFIG_PATH>` cli argument.

 Most options have sensible defaults so the minimum required configuration is: